alangixxer/aws-ssh-bless-with-blessclient/README.md

 ### 3. SSH into the Client EC2 instance.

 From the CloudFormation stack Outputs section.
-Copy the **EC2DNSNameMain** field into a terminal and SSH into the client EC2.
+Copy the **EC2DNSNameFirstEC2** field into a terminal and SSH into the client EC2.

 Make sure that you have the correct private key and your IP included in the security group.
+Helper commands are also included in the CloudFormation output section as well.

 <details>